BoxuanShi/LoopS/README.md

 Additionally, some functions are copied and modified from the CalcLoop package, which is licensed under the MIT License.

+**Note:**
-**Note:** Direct downloads may not include OPITeR.
+- Direct downloads may not include OPITeR.
 Mathematica will display a prompt on first load, and following the instructions will install it.
+- This package has only been tested on **Mathematica 14.0**.

 ## License Statement